-He is a genius; one of the greatest and most influential artists of our time.
+He’s a genius; one of the greatest and most influential artists of our time.

-And we know this because a small cabal of Bowie-philes keep telling us it.
+And we know this because a small cabal of Bowie-philes keep telling us this.
 These are the forty-somethings who control much of our media.
 Jonathan Ross and Ricky Gervais are the public face of this shadowy élite, but beneath the surface lies a vast network of Bowie obsessives: producers, authors, presenters, editors, journalists.

 They commission each other to write articles and make TV documentaries in which they simper and fawn about their horse-toothed idol.
 Back in the 1970’s these people were the weird and delicate children who nobody talked to in the playground.
 So they sought solace in the spindly arms of a ginger-haired clown called Ziggy Stardust.